You'll probably think I'm crazy for writing a story with this pairing, but I wanted to see if I could do it successfully.

 As with my other Tsubasa series, I will refer to C!Syaoran as the Other.

-"Sakura-chan and I are going grocery shopping," Fai called.
+"Sakura-chan and I are going grocery shopping," Fai said.

 "Later," Kurogane called from the living room, just before the door closed.
 After that, there was silence.

 Almost.
-Until Syaoran's stomach groaned, at least.
-He wrapped an arm around his abdomen to stifle the sound, his throat constricting with shame.
-Denying his hunger wasn't healthy—it was selfish to wear down his body when he had a chess tournament coming up, and more selfish to hole up in his room just to avoid the chill that crept into the air every time the others noticed him.
+Until Syaoran's stomach growled, at least.
+He wrapped an arm around his abdomen to stifle the sound, throat constricting.
+Denying his hunger wasn't healthy—it was selfish to wear down his body when they had a chess tournament coming up, and more selfish to hole up in his room just to avoid the chill that crept into the air every time the others noticed him.
 Even so, he couldn't bring himself to face them, not even to fill the gnawing absence in his stomach.